Skip to main content

 The value is not the document.
 The value is the decision path behind it: what to validate, what to measure, and what you do next.

-When your story ties to validation steps and a roadmap, it reads as more funding-ready than a narrative-only pitch.
+When your story ties to validation steps and a roadmap, it reads as more funding-ready than a narrative-only document.

 Tie the story to the roadmap